Maher Calls for RECOLONIZING Red States Populated with Jealous Dummies

 Maher said if Bezos tried to build up middle America the schools would teach science again.
 The fact is the blue states put out dummies who don’t know US history and don’t believe in biology about men and women or babies.

-Maybe Middle America thinks of the blue states as good for gangbanging, drugs, killing babies, silencing opponents, lying in the media, trashing God, and so much more.
+Maybe Middle America thinks of the blue states as good for gangbanging, drugs, killing babies, silencing opponents, doling out high taxes, lying in the media, nanny laws, trashing God, and so much more.

 This is great for unification Maher.
 Great job!